Featured in...

 The enforcement officer must tell you why you have been stopped and why your details are required.

-What happens if I ignore a littering fine?
+What happens if I ignore it?

 When you get your littering fine, you will see that it gives you clear instructions about paying, but you might not know the consequences of not paying a littering fine.